 / Ideas / Using effect handlers for efficient parallel scheduling

 This is an idea proposed in 2022 as a Cambrige Computer Science Part III or MPhil project, and has been completed by Bartosz Modelski.
-It was supervised by Anil Madhavapeddy as part of my OCaml Labs project.
+It was supervised by Anil Madhavapeddy as part of the OCaml Labs project.

 Summary